abdelfattah-lab/Kratos-benchmark/README.md

 ### Background running

-`run_bg.sh` is provided to facilitate running of the Python scripts as background processes, so the terminal does not hang up:
+`run_bg.sh` is provided to facilitate running of the Python scripts as background processes, so it can continue even when the terminal is closed, e.g., SSH connection terminated:
 1. Ensure that `run_bg.sh` is executable, i.e., `chmod +x run_bg.sh`
 2. Edit the parameters at the top of `run_bg.sh`:
     - `BASH_RUN_SCRIPT`: directs the script to run *another bash script* in the background.